Hopkinton Historical Group and Museum

 Upcoming Events

-Christmas in July Craft Sale: Saturday, July 29th, 2023 from 10am-3pm at the Hopkinton Town Green.
+Mid-Summer Treasures Craft Sale: Saturday, July 20th, 2024 from 10am-3pm at the Hopkinton Town Green.
 Come join us at the center of town to breathe in the fresh country air and check out/purchase some of the incredible wares of our local artisans and crafters!
 Once again, the HHG will be providing some fresh food for folks to enjoy, and our Museum will also be open for tours and research as well!
 We hope to see you there!

-HHG Genealogy Day: Saturday, August 12th, 2023 from noon-3pm at the Museum.
+HHG Genealogy Day: Sunday, August 11th, 2024 from 1pm-4pm at the Museum.
 This is another oldie but a goodie where anyone and everyone is welcome to stop by and ask our local genealogical experts about anything and everything genealogy-related.
 Whether you are just starting to look into your family history and want to find out how to get rolling, or if you are a seasoned historian with some brick walls in the family tree to iron out, and anywhere in between, stop on by so you can see how our collections, knowledge and expertise can help you!

 Museum Store